 Offence of unlawful stalking

-The Bill renames the offence of unlawful stalking in the Criminal Code to Unlawful stalking, intimidation, harassment or abuse.
+The Act renames the offence of unlawful stalking in the Criminal Code to Unlawful stalking, intimidation, harassment or abuse.
 This will broaden the type of offending captured by the offence and better reflect the way a perpetrator might use technology to facilitate the abuse.

 The additional conduct that will be captured in the offence of unlawful stalking includes: